vinitj/todo-application/README.md

 This will by default support hot reloading via nodemon and webpack.
 Also mongodb default data path is /data/docker-mongodb.
 Feel free to change it in docker-compose.yml

+This also supports remote debugging via vscode (Attach to Todo Application Attach)

 for prod environment use

 ```sh